jonathanmartin-dev/terraguard/docs/usage.md

 ## GitHub Actions Integration

-The bot automatically detects when running in GitHub Actions and will post comments to pull requests if:
+Terraguard automatically detects when running in GitHub Actions and will post comments to pull requests if:

 1. The workflow is triggered by a `pull_request` or `pull_request_target` event
 2. `GITHUB_TOKEN` environment variable is set (usually automatic in GitHub Actions)